Home Blood Pressure Monitoring: How to Measure It Properly, What Readings Mean and When to Get Help

 In real life, it is more nuanced than that.
 A single reading matters less than a pattern.
 Age, medical history, diabetes, kidney disease, symptoms and overall cardiovascular risk all affect how the result is interpreted.

-NICE uses different thresholds for clinic readings and home or ambulatory readings.
-In general terms, home readings averaging 135/85 mmHg or above are more likely to be considered high, and for treatment targets NICE also distinguishes between people under 80 and those aged 80 or over. :contentReference[oaicite:3]{index=3}
+In general terms, home readings averaging 135/85 mmHg or above are more likely to be considered high, and for treatment targets NICE also distinguishes between people under 80 and those aged 80 or over.

-Who should consider monitoring blood pressure at home?
+Who should consider monitoring at home?

 Home blood pressure monitoring is often helpful if: